ojnim/cs506-final-project/README.md

 1. Preprocess the remaining dataset with the same setting

-The preprocessing is only done with sub-001.
-We need to apply preprocessing with the same setting to the reamining 76 subjects.
-I would write bash script to run the preprocessing and 1st-level analysis.
-The result would be the basis of the group analysis
+The initial preprocessing was performed only on subject sub-001.
+To ensure consistency across all subjects, the same preprocessing settings must be applied to the remaining 76 subjects.
+A Bash script will be developed to automate both preprocessing and first-level analysis for all participants.

 2. Feature Extraction

-* Extract relevant features from structural and task-related functional imaging data
+Relevant features will be extracted from both structural and task-related functional imaging data to capture meaningful patterns related to brain structure and function.
-* Process behavioral data (e.g. reaction times, error rate, task_order, task_rule )

-3. Model Training
+3. Data Analysis with modeling
+* 2nd-level analysis with brain data : Compute subject-wise parameter and contrast estimates by averaging first-level analysis results
+* 3rd-level analysis with brain data : Conduct a group-level analysis to calculate the standard error and mean of contrast estimates.
+Perform statistical significance tests to determine whether the observed contrast estimates are meaningful.
 * Apply linear regression using language proficiency scores, Age of English Acquisition, and extracted fMRI features
 * Optimize the model with evaluation

 4. Result Interpretation
-* Visualiza key findings using statistical plots and brain activation maps
+* Visualize key findings using statistical plots and brain activation maps to highlight meaningful patterns and relationships between brain activity and language proficiency.